Lola, English Staffy, 12 weeks post MMP for torn ACL

 Where there is no stifle instability and no pain in the back, hock or hip, then the problem generally lies within the stifle joint.
 These cases are usually on minor or partial ACL tears, and rest (either cage or tied up), weight loss where necessary, and walking, performed over two to four weeks, can lead to more than half of these never requiring surgery at all!

 There are a number of methods to treat torn ACLs in dogs.
-At Brisbane Pet Surgery, we use a technique called MMP (modified maquet procedure) which involves the placement of a titanium wedge into the tibial crest, forcing the tibia to remain in its correct location and preventing anterior draw sign during walking and running.
-This technique was developed approximately ten years ago to reduce the costs of repairing ACL tears, and has been shown to be just as effective as the TPLO (tibial plateau levelling osteotomy) method at 12 weeks post-surgery.
-This isn’t experimental surgery – it has been performed more than 45,000 times across the world; we use this technique more than 100 times each year.
+At Brisbane Pet Surgery, we use a technique called MMP (Modified Maquet Procedure) which involves the placement of a titanium wedge into the tibial crest, forcing the tibia to remain in its correct location and preventing anterior draw sign during walking and running.
+This technique was developed approximately ten years ago to reduce the costs of repairing torn ACLs in dogs and has been shown to be just as effective as the TPLO (tibial plateau levelling osteotomy) method at 12 weeks post-surgery.
+This isn’t experimental surgery – cruciate ligament surgery for dogs has been performed more than 45,000 times across the world; we use this technique more than 100 times each year.

 Cost of ACL surgery for dogs

 To stabilise a torn ACL in dogs will generally cost between $2,500 - $5,000 at a referral centre, and the MMP method is often as much as $3,500.
-At Brisbane Pet Surgery, we offer the surgery for between $1,400 - $1,700.
+With an aim of providing ACL surgery at costs that more pet owners can afford, we’re proud to report that we offer MMP for as little as $1,600 - $1,900.
 Though our margins are much less than what other hospitals can charge, they only perform 10 to 20 surgeries per year, whilst we perform up to 150 annually.
-Whilst out margins are thin, we are still able to make more than other hospitals in the area and provide marked savings for out clients.
+Whilst out margins are thin, we are still able to make more than other hospitals in the area and provide marked savings for our clients.
 A second benefit is, because we undertake a lot of surgeries for torn ACLs in dogs, we are very good at them!

 Recovery and aftercare

 We encourage the dogs to walk from day one after the surgery – we see the best results when the pet owners put in the most effort following the procedure.
 We suggest walking your dog multiple times per day, with the length of the walk increasing each week from three to five minutes at a time to 20 to 30 minutes by four to six weeks after the surgery.
 In the majority of cases, dogs are 80-90% functional at just four weeks after the procedure.
-Some patients are even less lame the day after the surgery than the day before!
-By eight to 10 weeks, the animal can spend some time off lead, with full off-lead play expected by twelve weeks after the surgery.
+Some patients are even less lame the day after the treatment than the day before!
+By eight to 10 weeks after ACL surgery, your dog can spend some time off lead, with full off-lead play expected by twelve weeks after the surgery.

 Skin incision over medial lh stifle